Departments of the Central Committee of the Socialist Unity Party of Germany: Agitation

 The Agitation Department (Abteilung Agitation) ("agitation" in communist terminology having a similar meaning to "propaganda" colloquially, namely "mass influence") was mainly tasked with aligning East German press with the political line of the SED.

-Most large newspapers were under direct ownership of the party as organs of the Central Committee (the Neues Deutschland) or the Bezirk party leaderships (for example the Lausitzer Rundschau was the newspaper of the Bezirk Cottbus SED), but the Agitation Department also oversaw the Deutscher Fernsehfunk, the Rundfunk der DDR, the Association of Journalists of the GDR and the Allgemeiner Deutscher Nachrichtendienst (ADN), the later often directly publishing Central Committee statements.
+Most large newspapers were under direct ownership of the party as Zentralorgan of the Central Committee (the Neues Deutschland) or the Bezirk party leaderships (for example the Lausitzer Rundschau was the Bezirk Cottbus SED's newspaper), or were published by SED-dominated mass organizations (the most notable ones being the Free German Youth's Junge Welt and the FDGB's Tribüne) but the Agitation Department also oversaw the Association of Journalists of the GDR, the Deutscher Fernsehfunk, the Rundfunk der DDR, and the Allgemeiner Deutscher Nachrichtendienst (ADN), the later often directly publishing Central Committee statements.

+The Neues Deutschland was, however, directly subordinate to the General Secretary since 1971, holding department rank itself.

 The most important way the Agitation Department controlled and censored the press was with the so-called "argumentation sessions" (Argumentationssitzungen) (Argus), held every Thursday morning in the Central Committee building, where 60 to 80 press representatives were instructed in detail on how to report.
 These "Donnerstag-Argus" were first introduced by department head Hans Modrow, editors-in-chief previously getting instructions via telegram.
 The bloc parties' newspapers (i. e. the Der Morgen was the newspaper of the Liberal Democratic Party of Germany) were controlled indirectly through the Council of Ministers' Press Office, a representative of which was a permanent Argus guest.

 Another important avenue of the Agitation Department's control over East German press was that it assigned graduates of the journalism section at the Karl Marx University, the only university course for training as a journalist in the GDR, to the different newspapers.

 By the 1980s, the SED's control over East German press had increased to a point where Erich Honecker and Agitation Secretary Joachim Herrmann regularly edited East German press in minute detail, rewording headlines and rearranging pictures in Neues Deutschland, writing anonymous opinion columns and rearranging news segments in Aktuelle Kamera, the flagship television newscast.
 The most famous example of this is came on the brink of the Peaceful Revolution, when Honecker personally added "One should therefore not shed a tear for them" to an ADN opinion column on the wave of refugees in the summer of 1989.